mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 {% include image.html file="cover-part-two.png" alt=""  img_link=true %}

 This is the second half of my article about how to communicate well and avoid pitfalls in code reviews.
-In this half, I focus on techniques to bring your code review to a successful close while avoiding ugly conflict.
+Here, I focus on techniques to bring your code review to a successful close while avoiding ugly conflict.

-I've laid some groundwork in [part one](/human-code-reviews-1/), so I recommend starting there.
-If you're impatient, here's the short version: a good code reviewer not only finds bugs but conscientiously crafts their critiques to help their teammates improve.
+I laid the groundwork in [Part One](/human-code-reviews-1/), so I recommend starting there.
+If you're impatient, here's the short version: a good code reviewer not only finds bugs but provides conscientious feedback to help their teammates improve.

 # My worst code review

 The worst code review of my life was for a former teammate I'll call Mallory.
-She started at the company several years before I joined, but had only recently transferred to my team.
+She started at the company several years before I joined but had only recently transferred to my team.

 ### The review

 When Mallory sent me her first changelist for review, the code was a bit rough.
-She had never written Python before, and she was building on top of a klunky, legacy system that I maintained.
+She had never written Python before, and she was building on top of a clunky, legacy system that I maintained.

-I dutifully recorded all of the issues I found, 59 in total.
-According to the code review literature I've [discussed previously](/human-code-reviews-1/), I had done a great job.
-I found SO many mistakes, therefore I must be a good reviewer.
+I dutifully recorded all of the issues I spotted, 59 in total.
+According to the review literature I'd read, I had done a great job.
+I found SO many mistakes.
+Therefore, I must be a good reviewer.

 A few days later, Mallory sent me the updated changelist and her responses to my notes.
-She had fixed the simple issues: typos, renaming variables, etc. But she refused to address higher-level problems, such as the fact that her code had undefined behavior for malformed input or that one of her functions nested control-flow structures six layers deep.
+She had fixed the simple issues: typos, renaming variables, etc. But she refused to address the higher-level problems, such as the fact that her code had undefined behavior for malformed input or that one of her functions nested control-flow structures six layers deep.
 Instead, she explained dismissively that these issues were not worth the engineering time to fix.

-I sent a new round of notes, angry and frustrated.
-My tone was professional, but meandering into the realm of passive-aggressive.
+Angry and frustrated, I sent a new round of notes.
+My tone was professional but meandering into the realm of passive-aggressive.
 "Can you explain *why* we want undefined behavior for malformed input?"
 As you might guess, Mallory's replies became even more obstinate.

-{% include image.html file="boulder.png" alt="Pushing the code review boulder back and forth" max_width="800px"  img_link=true %}
+{% include image.html file="boulder.png" alt="Pushing the code review boulder back and forth" img_link=true %}

 ### A bitter cycle

 It was Tuesday, a week later.
 Mallory and I were still going back and forth on the same review.
-I sent her my latest round of notes the evening before.
-I had purposely withheld them until she left for the day because I didn't want to be in the same room when she read them.
+I had sent her my latest notes the evening before.
+I purposely withheld them until she left for the day because I didn't want to be in the same room when she read them.

 All morning, I felt a sinking weight in the pit of my stomach as I dreaded the next round of review.
-I came back from lunch to see that Mallory was away from her desk, but had sent me a new round of changes.
-I guess she didn't want to be around to see me read her responses either.
+I came back from lunch to see that Mallory was away from her desk but had sent me new changes.
+I guess she didn't want to be around to see me read her replies either.

-I felt my heart begin pounding in my chest as I grew more infuriated by each of her responses.
-I immediately started hammering my keyboard with rebuttals, pointing out that she had neither made the changes I suggested nor offered justification for me to approve.
+My heart began pounding in my chest as I grew more infuriated by each of her responses.
+I immediately started hammering my keyboard with rebuttals, pointing out that she had neither made my suggested changes nor offered justification for me to approve.

-Then we'd do the exact same thing the next day.
+We repeated this routine every day for three weeks.
 The code barely changed.
-This went on for three weeks.

 ### Intervention

-Our most senior teammate, who I'll call Bob, thankfully broke this cycle.
+Our most senior teammate, Bob, thankfully broke this cycle.
 He returned from a long vacation, alarmed to find us bitterly flinging code review notes back and forth.
 He immediately recognized the situation for what it was: a stalemate.
 He requested to take over the review, and we both agreed.

 Bob began his review by asking Mallory to create new changelists, splitting off two small libraries that we had never really fought about, each about 30-50 lines.
-Once Mallory did that, Bob instantly approved those changelists.
+Once Mallory did that, Bob instantly approved them.

 Then, Bob came back to the main changelist, which was trimmed down to about 200 lines of code.
 He made a few small suggestions, which Mallory addressed.
 Then, he approved the changelist.

-Bob's whole review was done in two days.
+Bob's entire review was done in two days.

 ### Communication matters

 You may have deduced that this conflict wasn't really about the code.
-The code had legitimate issues, but they were clearly solvable by teammates who could communicate effectively.
+It had legitimate issues, but they were clearly solvable by teammates who could communicate effectively.

 It was an unpleasant experience, but one I'm glad for in retrospect.
 It caused me to reevaluate my approach to reviews and identify areas for improvement.

-Below, I share techniques that will reduce your chances of running into a similarly undesirable outcome in your code reviews.
-I'll return to Mallory later and explain why my original techniques were backward and why Bob's were quietly brilliant.
+Below, I share techniques that will reduce your risk of a similarly undesirable outcome in code reviews.
+I'll return to Mallory later and explain why my original approach was backward and why Bob's was quietly brilliant.

 # Techniques